telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

     **Example 3** shows how to set a custom implementation inheriting the SpreadTextMeasurerBase abstract class to the TextMeasurer property of the SpreadExtensibilityManager

-    #### **[C#] Example 3: Set custom implementation inheriting the SpreadTextMeasurerBase abstract class**
+    #### **[C#] Example 4: Set custom implementation inheriting the SpreadTextMeasurerBase abstract class**
     {{region cs-radspreadprocessing-cross-platform_2}}

         SpreadTextMeasurerBase customTextMeasurer = new TextInfo();
         SpreadExtensibilityManager.TextMeasurer = customTextMeasurer;
     {{endregion}}

 ## Limitations in .Net Standard

 ### Additional settings required

 Some functionalities require additional settings to be done:
-* Exporting images when exporting a Workbook to a PDF format requires a custom implementation inheriting the ImagePropertiesResolverBase abstract class to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.
+* Exporting images when exporting a Workbook to a PDF format requires an implementation inheriting the ImagePropertiesResolverBase abstract class to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.
+* In order to export to PDF format documents containing images different than Jpeg and Jpeg2000 or ImageQuality different than High, the **JpegImageConverter** property inside the **FixedExtensibilityManager** has to be set.
+For more information check the FixedExtensibilityManager in the [PdfProcessing`s Cross-Platform Support]({%slug radpdfprocessing-cross-platform%})

 ### Currently not supported
  - At this point, the charts are not supported for .NET Standard.
- - When exporting to PDF, **PNG** images are **not** supported for .NET Standard.
-Due to framework limitations, **only JPEG and JPEG2000 are supported**.

 ## See Also